credential-handler/chapi.io/devWallets.md

 The individual selects a digital wallet, which responds to the CHAPI `get()` event.
 The example code below shows two functions, plus a third function that your wallet will need to create

 - `handleGetEvent()` responds to the CHAPI `get()` event and calls `formDIDAuthResponse()` if it sees a request for DID Authentication.
-- `formDIDAuthResponse()` creates a signed Verifiable Presentation meeting the VPR Spec for DID Authentication
+- `formDIDAuthResponse()` creates a "web" credential containing a signed Verifiable Presentation meeting the VPR Spec for DID Authentication
 - `signDidAuthPresentation()` is the lower-level function in your wallet that creates a signed Verifiable Presentation with the user's DID.

 ```